 The Anti-Discrimination Office organises campaigns, acts as an advisory centre, is the contact point for reporting cases of discrimination and receives complaints.
-The provisional management addresses:
+The provisional management ist assumed by the president.

 The Anti-Discrimination Council – consisting of members of the University Board, the Staff Council and the student body, the full-time Equal Opportunities Officer for Women, the Disability Representative and other individuals – draws up the Action Plan, which is valid for two years at a time.
 The Council shall advise committees and commissions as well as management staff.

 - Dr. Sünne Andresen, Equal Opportunities Officer for Women